Ethiopia's multi-pronged protests of 2019 - Jawar, Sidama, Tigray, anti-Abiy | Africanews

 When a zone in the southern region of the country began a push for statehood, the federal government did not respond till activists attempted a unilateral declaration of statehood in Sidama zone.
 Federal forces were deployed and the incidents thereof led to deaths.

 In other regional protests, Tigray regional state, held a series of protests tasking Abiy to respect the consitution.
-It slammed government of witc hunt in the arrests of former Tigray generals accused of corruption.
+It slammed government of witch hunt in the arrests of former Tigray generals accused of corruption.

 The regional state was behind the rally targeted at the federal government.
 The first rally took place in the regional capital Mekelle and other cities and towns in the state.
 Protesters bearing the nationals and regional flags denounced federal judicial process which they said were biased.